frictionlessdata/frictionlessdata.io/README.md

-# Frictionless - Project Management
+# Frictionless - A Project Management System

 This is a repo for managing the Frictionless project  https://frictionlessdata.io/